jeog/TOSDataBridge/README.md

 ### New Features
 - - -
 - ***'CUSTOM' Topics*** - [access the 19 CUSTOM fields exported by TOS](README_DETAILS.md#custom-topics).
-    - get results from formulas, studies etc.
-    - use ThinkScript(inside a CUSTOM field) and export the result via TOSDataBridge.
-    - TOS -> MarketWatch -> Quotes -> right-click column headers -> Customize... -> select 'Custom Quotes' from drop-down menu -> click icon to left of name
+    - export calculations, studies, strategy triggers etc.
+    - use ThinkScript or the Condition Wizard from within TOS to build custom quotes.
 - ***'GetNFromMarker'*** - calls added to C API allowing for stateless blocking calls to be built on top.
 - ***'StreamingSession'*** - python Context Manager that provides blocking streaming data for any combination of items/topics